ahandsel/Kintone-React-Search-Bar-Workshop/README.md

   * [bit.ly/K_DevLic](http://bit.ly/K_DevLic)
     * ⚡ Only use lowercase, numbers, & hyphens in your subdomain
-    * ⚠ Do not use uppercase nor special characters
+    * ⚠ Do not use uppercase or special characters

 #### 📺 Sign up for Kintone Developer Program & Developer License | Video <!-- omit in toc -->